ghost-language/website/docs/coding-standards.md

 Many projects have their own coding style guidelines.
 In the event of any conflicts, such project-specific guides take precedence for that project.

+## General
+- Class names MUST be declared in `StudlyCaps`
+- Method names MUST be declared in `camelCase`
+- Variable names MUST be declared in `cameCase`

 ## Lines
 There MUST NOT be a hard limit on line length.